-2017 has proven to be an amazing year for Cleveland Roots!
+2017 proved to be an amazing year for Cleveland Roots!
 We are so grateful and extend our gratitude to all who have been part of it.

 COMMUNITY GARDEN…As the growing season got underway, we received news that we had been awarded grants that would make our Community Garden program a reality.
 Neighbor UP! and Cleveland Climate Action Fund provided the funding to build 20 4′ x 8′ raised bed garden spaces at greenhouse headquarters in the Clark-Fulton neighborhood.
-Neighbors and families from 20 Cleveland households each managed a raised bed and produced amazing and healthy vegetables and fruit throughout the spring, summer and fall.
+Neighbors and families from 20 Cleveland households each managed a raised bed and produced, on average, between 100 and 125 pounds of amazing and healthy vegetables and fruit throughout the spring, summer and fall.

-Our 2017 Community Garden Food & Garden Series is getting close to wrapping up for the season, and includes 6 classes on healthy food, cooking, and gardening for participants of our CR Community Garden as well as other members of the community interested in the classes.
+Our 2017 Community Garden Food & Garden Series included 6 classes on healthy food, cooking, and gardening for participants of our CR Community Garden as well as other members of the community who were interested in attending.
 Topics this year included Preserving the Harvest, Winter Gardens, Stealth Health and more.
 We finish the series with a Thanksgiving Potluck and a chance for participants to share recipes and stories.
 Special thanks to Chef Giovanna Mingrone for leading these classes and sharing her love of good food!

 RENOVATION…This year saw renovations to our Farm as well as our Headquarters in the Clark-Fulton neighborhood.
 We continue to repair and update buildings at the 17-acre Cleveland Roots farm, including adding an orchard with a variety of fruit trees and plants.
-Field crops were planted this year as they were last year, and we look forward to expanding that operation next year.
 Our chickens continue holding down the fort there, happily producing eggs on a daily basis!
+Field crops were planted in 2017 as they were in 2016, and we look forward to expanding that operation next year.
+Although competition with local deer at the farm was fierce, Cleveland Roots was able to donate more than 700 pounds of produce from our fields to the Hope Center in Cleveland – a program of Building Hope in the City.
+More than 400 pounds of produce from our raised beds in Cleveland was also donated to the Hope Center in 2017.

 HYDROPONIC GROWING OPERATION…Greenhouse #1 at Cleveland Roots has been renovated this year to accommodate our new hydroponic growing operation.
 We are finishing electrical updates and starting seed tests in the new space.
 We look forward to renovating our store front as well, providing a place for all in the neighborhood to access fresh, affordable produce, as well as providing unique items, grown to order, for local chefs and restaurants.

-SCHOOL AND COMMUNITY OUTREACH…We have met and worked with some amazing people this year who are doing great things!
+SCHOOL AND COMMUNITY OUTREACH…We have met and worked with some amazing people in 2017 who are doing great things!

-Reimagining Youth Summer Workshop – We also partnered with Stone Soup CLE, Apollo Outreach Initiative, and Zygote Press on a unique Summer Workshop: Reimagining Youth Summer Workshop.
-This took place for two weeks and involved 17 teenagers, including individuals who recently emigrated to the U.S. with their families.
+Reimagining Youth Summer Workshop – In 2017, we partnered with Stone Soup CLE, Apollo Outreach Initiative, and Zygote Press on a unique Summer offering: Reimagining Youth Summer Workshop.
+This innovative event took place for two weeks in July and involved 17 teenagers, including individuals who recently emigrated to the U.S. with their families.
 Participants learned film production, stop motion animation, paper making, food rescue, gardening, food preparation, screen printing and more.
 The creativity, community and fun that was generated was palpable, and we are so glad to have worked with everyone involved!
 Check out the mini documentary about the workshop by clicking on this link!

-Local Community Gardens, including the City of Elyria Community Gardens and the learning garden at Iowa Maple School have been a privilege to be involved with this year.
-Working with Sara Continenza and the students of Iowa Maple was great this summer, and we are glad for their success and care of the plants grown in our CR Greenhouse #1!
+Local Community Gardens, including the City of Elyria Community Gardens and the learning garden at Iowa Maple School were a privilege to be involved with in 2017.
+Working with Sara Continenza and the students of Iowa Maple was a privilege, and we are glad for their success and care of the plants grown in our CR Greenhouse #1!
 Thanks, also, to Bobby Jones, Jr. and the F.A.M.I.L.Y.
-Ministry of the Jones family in bringing us into the Elyria Community Garden family.
+Ministry of the Jones family for bringing us into their Elyria Community Garden family.
 We were glad to partner with them in this project and look forward to helping in Elyria and in other community gardens in the future!